Find out more about different levels of study on offer at Unitec and work out which qualification is right for you.

 |NCEA achievements||Unitec programme||Approx. programme length|

 |NCEA level 2||Diploma||1 - 2 years|

 For information on what is required to pass the NCEA qualifications shown above, please visit the NZQA website.

 What if I can’t get into my chosen programme?

 Unlike many other tertiary providers, Unitec offers programmes at several different levels.
 If you don’t meet the entry requirements for a particular programme, it may be possible for you to staircase your way up by completing one or more lower level programmes first.
-Our Foundation Education programmes provide a good starting point for those wishing to progress to higher-level study.
+Our Bridging Education programmes provide a good starting point for those wishing to progress to higher-level study.